yellobyte/ESP32-Webradio-PlusDLNA/README.md

 Now, after putting countless hours into the project, the device not only plays **internet radio streams** and audio files from **SD cards** but also **audio content from DLNA media servers** in the same LAN.
 The Arduino library **SoapESP32** has been created especially for the latter feature and enables any ESP32 based device to connect to DLNA media servers in the local network, browse their content and download selected files.
 It is basically a byproduct of this project and meanwhile became part of the Arduino library [collection](https://www.arduino.cc/reference/en/libraries/category/communication/).

-The original encoder attached to the rotary knob of the Technics case has been replaced with a modern one (turn + push) and now the knob is used to browse through the list of pre-configured web radio stations, the content of SD cards or DLNA media servers storing thousands of audio files.
+The original encoder attached to the rotary knob of the Technics case has been replaced with a modern one (Stec Rotary Encoder STEC11B03, 1 impulse per 2 clicks, turn + push) and now the knob is used to browse through the list of pre-configured web radio stations, the content of SD cards or DLNA media servers storing thousands of audio files.
 Going up and down the directory levels and finally selecting an audio file for playing is done very fast with it.

 The original display (rendered useless) has been removed and it's plexiglass cover now hides the infrared sensor which receives signals from a remote control.
 A small 1.8" TFT color display (Aliexpress) has been added to the front and is used for interacting with the user and presenting essential info.